-These not-so-healthy eating habits come and go –for some people, unhealthy eating habits can become a real problem.
-Ongoing unhealthy eating behaviours, in addition to extreme concerns about weight and how our body looks, can result in an eating disorder.
+Unhealthy eating habits can come and go, but for some people, they can become a real problem.
+These behaviours, or extreme concerns about weight or how our body looks, are a sign that it’s time to seek support.

 - thinking and talking about food, weight and body appearance a lot of the time

-- avoiding places that involve food and eating and/or spending a lot of time preparing food for others
+- worrying about places that involve food and eating

 - difficulty concentrating